Configuration File Guide#

 1. IRABasicWriter:

 The foundational writer for Agent simulations, derived from Replicator’s BasicWriter.
-It organizes output into separate folders per annotator and consolidates object/agent metadata into object_detection.json.
+It organizes output into separate folders per annotator and consolidates object and agent metadata into object_detection.json.

 • Key Features: